attilalearning/reflections/lesson_3_reflections_prompts.md

     need to be done by the code's owner?
 I can't think of anything that would be easier by not having GitHub.

+#When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?#

+    When merging a new feature in a collaborative project and where more changes have been made at the same time, it's wise to try and merge the change into a separate branch fiirst, sorting out all the conflicts locally and presenting the "merged" node or version on GitHub so that the owner can decide easily if he/she would allow the merge into his/ her master branch (since the merge has already been made, there should be no trouble, no conflict, only a decision is left to be made).